DataDanD/Cancer-Capstone-Portfolio/README.md

 ### Introduction

-Summary became large and was split up.
+Summary became large and parts were split into files now liked in report.

-Sections split are linked though report; also available for your viewing pleasure in **LinkedText** folder.
+**Folders:**

-Three other folders above:
+- LinkedText: split sections available here for your viewing pleasure
 - PythonScripts: most of the codes written during experiment
      - Scripts that were useful are hopefully linked to zone it helped
 - JupyterNotebook: explore data sets individually and finding useful features